Drekith/Dashboard/README.md

 - Typical CAN bitrate is 500 kbps; adjust `bitrate` in `CanProvider` if your van differs.
 - The placeholder arbitration ID `0x180` should be replaced with the actual BCM frame IDs from your vehicle.
 - K-line on the Vivaro often runs at 10400 baud.
 Ensure the ELM327 adapter is configured accordingly.

+## Styling and UI customization

+- Use the **Gauge style** dropdown in the header to swap between the built-in palettes (neo, contrast, mono) without restarting the app.
+- The assist sidebar now focuses on navigation, ambient temperature, battery, and indicator/door status chips, removing unused mock items like radio and drive mode.